This is my list of motorcycles with cruise control. It includes some surprisingly cheap and unusual motorcycles with cruise control, too!

 Well, I am.
 That’s why I created this site — as an outlet.
 I love learning and sharing what others might find useful.
 If you like what you read here, and you’re a fraction as obsessed as I am, you might like to know when I’ve published more.
 (Check the latest for an idea of what you’ll see.)

-The Unsurprising Motorcycles with Cruise Control
+Premium Motorcycles with Cruise Control

 Firstly, let’s get something out of the way — a lot of sport touring or full touring motorcycles have cruise control, particularly those that are the most expensive and recent, and particularly those from the premium brands.